 Starting, Lighting and Ignition (SLI) Batteries

 Majority of automotive batteries belong to this type.
-As the name implies, these batteries do not just help start your car but also provide power to ignition, lights, radio, and more.
+As the name implies, these batteries do not just help start your car but also provide power to ignition, mirror dash camera, lights, radio, and more.

 SLIs typically have a shallow charge cycle (or the time that it takes to run down the battery and charge it back up) and can only deliver power in short bursts of time.